cxn03651/write_xlsx/worksheet.md

 `\s` `"` `<` `>` `\` `[` `]` `backquote` `^` `{` `}` unless the URL already contains `%xx` style escapes.
 In which case it is assumed that the URL was escaped correctly by the user and will by passed directly to Excel.

+Versions of Excel prior to Excel 2015 limited hyperlink links and anchor/locations to 255 characters each.
+Versions after that support urls up to 2079 characters.
+WriteXLSX versions >= v1.02.0 support the new longer limit by default.

 See also, the note about [CELL NOTATION][].

 #### <a name="write_formula" class="anchor" href="#write_formula"><span class="octicon octicon-link" /></a>write_formula(row, column, formula, format = nil, value = nil)